MoraQs/ADF-CICD-Incremental-Load-Pipeline/README.md

       - main
 ```

-Only commits to the `main` branch or PRs targeting `main` will trigger the pipeline.
+Only the `main` branch is allowed to trigger deployments.
+Feature branches (e.g., `feature/*`) do not trigger the pipeline.

 ### Stages

 #### `BUILD`

-- Validates and exports ADF ARM templates
+- Exports ADF ARM templates
-- Optional: Exports Power BI `.pbip` files if configured

 #### `DEV`

-- Deploys ADF artifacts to the **Development** environment
+- Deploys artifacts to **Development** environment
-- Uses variable group `DEV` for environment-specific parameters
+- Uses pipeline parameters and the `DEV` variable group

 #### `PROD`

-- Deploys only when changes are merged into `main`
+- Triggered only when changes are merged into `main`
-- Uses variable group `PROD`
+- Uses condition:
-- Includes branch check to prevent accidental non-main deployments:

   ```yaml
   condition: and(succeeded(), eq(variables['Build.SourceBranch'], 'refs/heads/main'))
   ```

-## 🔄 Incremental Load Support
+## 🔁 Metadata-Driven Incremental Loads

 ### Metadata Table